spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/supported-extension-scenarios/plugins-registration.md

 Manifests fully support multiple plugins registration in an indexed array.
 Manifests also support additional conditions for plugin registration and restrictions on the order of the plugins.

-Restrictions on the order of the plugins can be done with special annotation keys ‘before' and ‘after’.
+Restrictions on the order of the plugins can be done with special annotation keys `before` and `after`.

-If the plugin doesn’t contain any of these keys, it will be added to the end of the plugin stack.
+If the plugin doesn’t contain any of these keys, it is added to the end of the plugin stack.

-If the plugin contains the ‘after' key and defined plugins in ‘after’ parameter don’t exist on the project side, the plugin will be added to the end of the plugin stack.
+If the plugin contains the `after` key and defined plugins in the `after` parameter don’t exist on the project side, the plugin is added to the end of the plugin stack.

-If the plugin contains the ‘before' key and defined plugins in ‘before’ parameter don’t exist on the project side, the plugin will be added as the first plugin in plugin stack.
+If the plugin contains the `before` key and defined plugins in the `before` parameter don’t exist on the project side, the plugin is added as the first plugin in plugin stack.

 The following is an example of how to have multiple plugins registration in an indexed array: